Less is more: Probabilistic reduction is best explained by small-scale predictability measures: Effect size of probabilistic reduction

 \section{Effect size of probabilistic reduction}

 As we report, many previous studies have reported contradictory results about the relationship between a word's predictability and its duration, including our own comparison between LLM and n-gram based predictors.
+One plausible explanation for inconsistencies across studies of probabilistic reduction effects likely lies in the absolute size of the effect.
+This potential explanation is corroborated by the finding that LLM probabilities fail to consistently produce negative coefficients.
 In this section, we illustrate how the coefficient estimates of probabilistic reduction are dwarfed by the estimates of other factors, even though all probabilistic predictors are highly significant and model comparison strongly supports inclusion of these predictors in the full model.

-One plausible explanation for inconsistencies across studies of probabilistic reduction effects likely lies in the absolute size of the effect.
 When considering coefficient $t$ values as a proxy for standardized effect sizes, many predictors, particularly ``garden variety'' prosodic ones such as the relative position of a word in an utterance, can be an order of magnitude larger than these contextual probability estimates.
-Figure \ref{fig:ngram_effect_size_exps} directly compares the results of the Switchboard re-analysis from Section \S \ref{upadhye-replication} to the results of the CORAAL and Buckeye analysis.

 While all n-gram analyses are consistent with each other in the sense that probabilistic reduction is observed across all experiments, the effects themselves could be easy to miss, and studies may be underpowered, particularly depending on regression model parameterization.
-This potential explanation is corroborated by the finding that LLM probabilities fail to consistently produce negative coefficients.
+Figure \ref{fig:ngram_effect_size_exps} illustrates the results of the Switchboard re-analysis from Section \S \ref{upadhye-replication} alongside the results of the CORAAL and Buckeye analysis from Section \S \ref{dialect-corpus-analysis}.